HannahEnsignGeorge/HannahEnsignGeorge.github.io/_posts/2019-09-13-Omeka-Overview.md

       </ul>
     </p>
   <h2>So, Why Omeka?</h2>
-    <p style="font-family:Arial;font-size:20px;">It is a relatively simple way to share digital collections.
+    <p>It is a relatively simple way to share digital collections.
 Omeka can be customized to suit the needs of a particular project, and allows for a mix of images and narrative text.</p>
   <h2>Example Omeka Sites</h2>
     <ul style="font-family:Arial;font-size:20px;color:blue;">
       <li><a href="http://huginn.net/shoebox/letters/">A Shoebox of Norwegian Letters</a></li>